meixinchoy/Irvine-library/README.md

 # Irvine-library
 Irvine library for assembly language.
 Posting it here since the Irvine website is not working anymore (as of aug 2020)

-EDIT: the website works now. pleaae see: https://www.asmirvine.com/
+# EDIT: the website works now. please see: https://www.asmirvine.com/

 Configuration for MASM Visual Studios project and Irvine32
 -------------------------------------------------------------